karimboubouh/Thermal-PEPTM/README.md

-# An Efficient and Accurate Personalized Peer-to-Peer Machine Learning Approach for Home Thermal Modeling
+# *PePTM*: An Efficient and Accurate Personalized P2P Learning Algorithm for Home Thermal Modeling

-This repository contains the code to run simulations for the "*An Efficient and Accurate Personalized Peer-to-Peer Machine Learning Approach for Home Thermal Modeling*" paper, submitted in *ACM e-Energy 2023* conference.
+This repository contains the code to run simulations for the "*PePTM*: An Efficient and Accurate Personalized P2P Learning Algorithm for Home Thermal Modeling" paper, submitted to the MDPI energies journal.
-The repository includes the implementation of the temporal and spacial abstraction suggested in the paper as well as the Thermal P3 algorithm on a simulated environment.
-The `\mobile` folder contains the implementation of the P3 algorithm on Android devices.
+The repository includes the implementation of the temporal and spacial abstraction suggested in the paper as well as the Thermal *PePTM* algorithm on a simulated environment.
+The `\mobile` folder contains the implementation of the *PePTM* algorithm on Android devices.

 ### Requirements